Annubis1709/Annubis1709/README.md

 - 👋 Hi, I’m Edier Sanchez Sanchez (@Annubis1709)
-- 👀 I’m interested in Software development and web applications, DataScience, Machine Learning, Data mining and data warehousing.
+- 👀 I’m interested in Software development and website and web application development, DataScience, Machine Learning, Data mining and data warehousing.
 - 🌱 I’m currently learning Full-stack developer (MERN) and Software development with Java and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: